 Policy and practice reviews Prevention Education in Eastern Europe and Central Asia and Substance use prevention in educational settings in Eastern Europe and Central Asia inform decision makers, facilitate policy advocacy and good practice dissemination.

 Policy dialogue, experience sharing and networking

-To facilitate policy dialogue, experience sharing and networking, UNESCO organizes and participates in different national, regional and global conferences, workshops and technical consultations that prompt decisions and actions to improve the quality and expand the scale of HIV and health education programmes.
+To facilitate policy dialogue, experience sharing and networking, UNESCO organizes and participates in different national, regional and global conferences, workshops and technical consultations that promote decisions and actions to improve the quality and expand the scale of HIV and health education programmes.

 Teacher and service provider capacity building

 UNESCO supports capacity building for teachers and youth workers to improve their knowledge and skills in HIV and health education through face-to-face training and increasingly through:

 - e-courses such as Adolescent Health in the Life Cycle and Improving the Knowledge of HIV;

 - and knowledge hubs such as AUTTA.ORG.UA and ADOLESMED.

 These resources are managed by UNESCO partners All-Ukrainian Association of Teachers and Trainers, Belarus Association of UNESCO Clubs, and others.

 UNESCO develops training programmes, publications and supports online talk shows with experts and celebrities to sensitize parents about the goals, content and approaches of school-based HIV prevention and health education.
 About 2 million people in EECA have benefited from these initiatives including Mama Mia!
 Being a Parent of an Adolescent project so far.